 Total Project Costs should be determined by State users and input in the table below.
+The tool does not automatically calculate the total project costs for this budget category.

-If the State plans to include O&M costs that meet the definition of a contractual or subaward cost, details must be provided in the table and narrative below.
+Operations and Maintenance-If the State plans to include O&M costs that meet the definition of a contractual or subaward cost, details must be provided in the table and narrative below.

-Please describe the activities these costs will be used to support (i.e. ITD, PRISM, SSDQ or other services).
+Please describe the activities these costs will be using to support (i.e., ITD, PRISM, SSDQ or other services.)

-Contractual and Subaward Project Costs Legal Name DUNS/EIN Number Instrument Type Total Project Costs Federal Share State Share Vehicle Lease DUNS 878046747 Contract \$289,043.00 \$289,043.00 \$0.00 Description of Services: Vehicles for use by y MCSAP Officers TOTAL: Contractual and Subaward \$289,043.00 \$289,043.00 \$0.00 Planned MOE: Contractual and Subaward \$0.00
+Contractual and Subaward Project Costs Legal Name DUNS/EIN Number Instrument Type % of Time on MCSAP Grant Total Project Costs (Federal + State) Federal Share State Share MOE Vehicle Lease DUNS 878046747 Contract 100.0000 \$276,318.96 \$276,318.96 \$0.00 \$0.00 Description of Services: Vehicles for use by MCSAP Officers TOTAL: Contractual and Subaward \$276,318.96 \$276,318.96 \$0.00 \$0.00

-Enter detailed explanation of how you came up with the contractual and subaward costs.
+Enter a detailed explanation of how the contractual and subaward costs were derived and allocated to the MCSAP project.

 Vehicle Lease

 Lease costs as determined by the State of Colorado Fleet Management Unit, as well as, mileage and usage charges, pre-determined by State of Colorado Fleet Management to fund gasoline, repair, and maintenance for vehicles.
-Additionally costs include radio usage charges as determined by Fleet Management.
+Additionaly costs include radio usage charges as determined by Fleet Management.
 Costs for each vehicle are dependent upon, year, make and model of each vehicle, as well as vehicle usage.
 Costs included in the proposal are an annual average of total costs since cost per individual vehicle will vary.
 Vehicles funded by the MCSAP Basic Grant are 100% dedicated to MCSAP activities and any non-eligible activities are incidental to routine law enforcement actions.
-While there are 22 troopers assigned to the unit, there are 4 Sergeants, 2 Captains, and 2 POE officers that are 100% dedicated to the MCSAP Unit.
+While there are 22 troopers assigned to the unit, there are 4 Sergeants, 2 Captains, and 2

+POE officers that are 100% dedicated to the MCSAP Unit.
 Each of the Sergeants and Captains have been assigned a vehicle and the two POE officers will share one vehicle.

-Item # of Vehicles Cost Per Item Total Cost Vehicles 29 \$9,967,00 \$289 043
+Item # of Vehicles Cost Per Item Total Cost Vehicles 29 \$9528.24 \$276,318.96

-8 - Other Costs
+Part 4 Section 8 - Other Costs

-Other costs are those not classified elsewhere, such as communications or utility costs.
-As with other expenses, these must be allocable to the Federal award.
-The total costs and allocation bases must be shown in the narrative.
-Examples of Other costs may include utilities and/or leased equipment, employee training tuition, meeting registration costs, etc. The quantity, unit of measurement (e.g., monthly, annually, each, etc.) and unit cost must be included.
-All Other costs must be specifically itemized and described.
+Other Costs are those not classified elsewhere and are allocable to the Federal award.
+These costs must be specifically itemized and described.
+The total costs and allocation bases must be explained in the narrative.
+Examples of Other Costs may include utilities and/or leased equipment, employee training tuition, meeting registration costs, etc. The quantity, unit of measurement (e.g., monthly, annually, each, etc.), unit cost, and percentage of time on MCSAP grant must be included.

-If the State plans to include O&M costs that do not meet the definition of a contractual or subaward cost, details must be provided in the table and narrative below.
-Please identify these costs as ITD O&M, PRISM O&M, or SSDQ O&M.
+Operations and Maintenance-If the State plans to include O&M costs that do not meet the definition of a contractual or subaward cost, details must be provided in the table and narrative below.
+Please identify these costs as ITD O&M, PRISM O&M, or SSDQ O&M. Sufficient detail must be provided in the narrative that explains what components of the specific program are being addressed by the O&M costs.